Crescendo pedal

 A crescendo pedal is a large pedal commonly found on medium-sized and larger pipe organs (as well as digital organs), either partially or fully recessed within the organ console.
 The crescendo pedal incrementally activates stops as it is pressed forward and removes stops as it is depressed backward.
 The addition of stops, in order from quietest to loudest, creates the effect of a crescendo (and, likewise, a diminuendo, when the stops are deactivated).
-The crescendo pedal is located directly above the pedalboard, to the right of any expression pedals that may be present.
 In actual use, the operation of the crescendo pedal usually does not move the draw knobs or stop tabs on the console; the stops are electronically activated inside the organ.
 Often an indicator light or lights will be present on the console to inform the organist of when the crescendo pedal is activated and how far it is engaged.
+The crescendo pedal is located directly above the pedalboard, to the right of any expression pedals that may be present.

 The earliest type of automatic crescendo device was the Rollschweller (German for "roll-sweller") or Walze (German for "roller"), seen in large Romantic music era organs of the nineteenth century, almost exclusively in Germany.
 It consists of a wheel and axle, which would be horizontally mounted directly above the pedalboard.
 When turned toward the organist, the wheel would activate a mechanism that would add stops to the registration.
 Likewise, turning the wheel back would remove stops.
 The Rollschweller is constructed so that it may be turned forward or backward indefinitely.
 This gives the device a much longer field of operation than the modern crescendo pedal, thus making the dynamic change more smooth and gradual.
 It is especially helpful and appropriate in the playing of the organ works of Max Reger, Franz Liszt, and Sigfrid Karg-Elert, who all wrote for organs that featured a Rollschweller.